Jill Lepore

 Jill Lepore (born 1966) is an American historian and journalist.
 She is the David Woods Kemper '41 Professor of American History at Harvard University and a staff writer at The New Yorker, where she has contributed since 2005.
 She writes about American history, law, literature, and politics.

 Her essays and reviews have also appeared in The New York Times, The Times Literary Supplement, The Journal of American History, Foreign Affairs, the Yale Law Journal, The American Scholar, and the American Quarterly.

-Three of her books derive from her New Yorker essays: The Mansion of Happiness: A History of Life and Death (2012), a finalist for the Carnegie Medal for Excellence in Nonfiction; The Story of America: Essays on Origins (2012), shortlisted for the PEN Literary Award for the Art of the Essay; and The Whites of Their Eyes: The Tea Party's Revolution and the Battle for American History (2010).
-Lepore's The Secret History of Wonder Woman (2014) won the 2015 American History Book Prize.
+Four of her books derive from her New Yorker essays: The Mansion of Happiness: A History of Life and Death (2012), a finalist for the Carnegie Medal for Excellence in Nonfiction; The Story of America: Essays on Origins (2012), shortlisted for the PEN Literary Award for the Art of the Essay; The Whites of Their Eyes: The Tea Party's Revolution and the Battle for American History (2010); and This America: The Case for the Nation (2019), which was based both on a 2018 New Yorker essay of the same name, and her 2019 essay "A New Americanism" for Foreign Affairs.

+In 2026, her book We the People: A History of the U.S. Constitution was awarded the Pulitzer Prize for History.

 Early life and education

-Lepore was born on August 27, 1966, and grew up in West Boylston, a small town outside Worcester, Massachusetts.
+Jill Lepore was born in 1966, and grew up in West Boylston, a small town outside Worcester, Massachusetts.
 Her father was a junior high school principal and her mother was an art teacher.
-Her paternal grandparents were Italian emigrants from Abruzzo and Naples.
-Lepore had no early desire to become a historian but claims to have wanted to be a writer from the age of six.
+Her paternal grandparents were Italian immigrants from Abruzzo and Naples.

+Lepore had no early desire to become a historian and wanted to be a writer from the age of six.

 She participated in Reserve Officers' Training Corps (ROTC) at Tufts University, where she began as a math major.
 Eventually she left ROTC and changed her major to English.
 She earned her B.A. in English after three years in 1987.

 After graduating from Tufts, Lepore had a temporary job working as a secretary at the Harvard Business School before returning to school.
 She received an M.A. in American culture from the University of Michigan in 1990 and a Ph.D. in American Studies from Yale University in 1995, where she specialized in the history of early America.